Spinnernicholas/polymorph-foundation/tools/README.md

 # LuaCats Meta File Generator

+**Note:** All commands and instructions in this document assume a Windows environment.

 This tool automates the generation of [luacats](https://github.com/Benjamin-Dobell/luacats) meta files for [Lua](https://www.lua.org/) projects, using content fetched from web documentation and an LLM (via [OpenRouter](https://openrouter.ai/)).
-It is designed to help with autocomplete and type hinting in editors like [sumneko/lua-language-server](https://github.com/sumneko/lua-language-server) and [EmmyLua](https://emmylua.github.io/).
+It is designed to help with autocomplete and type hinting in editors like [sumneko/lua-language-server](https://github.com/sumneko/lua-language-server).

 ---